The Spread of International Landcare – A timeline of change

 2004 Jim Moseley, Secretary USDA visits Australia to examine Landcare.
 Toowoomba’s James McKee completes US speaking tour

-2007 – 2008 Australian Landcare International (ALI) forms Melbourne.
+2007 – 2008 Australian Landcare International (ALI) forms in Melbourne.
 Contact made with Ikponke Nkanta in SE Nigeria

 2007 – 2012 ALI funds overseas travel for eleven Landcarers to look at community activities and spread the concept of Landcare – countries visited: NZ, USA, Kenya/Uganda, South Korea, Sri Lanka.
 Philippines project funding from Australia ends, but project soon regroups as Landcare Foundation of the Philippines Islands (LFPI), with continuing Australian support led by Noel Vock and later Mary Johnson

 2009 Indonesia (SILC – to present – at least ten visits).
 SA Rural Solutions working in Middle East.
 Australian Environment Minister Tony Burke learns at meeting from South African counterpart that Landcare is amongst Australia’s best aid initiatives.
 Prof Michael Seigel, Nanzan University, Nagoya starts bringing Japanese student groups to Australia to study Landcare.
-Mieke Bourne, former WA regional Landcare co-ordinator, employed at ICRAF, Nairobi.
-ALI, ICRAF, SILC publish Landcare: Local action, global progress
+ALI, ICRAF, SILC publish Landcare: Local action, global progress.

-2010 Josef Goeppel, founder German Landcare, visits Victoria.
-(Beate Krettinger, one of his staff, studied at UNE.)
-Canada (Geoff McFarlane, Kim Nielsen).
-Sri Lanka: Neosynth, Jerry Moles, Yvonne Everett with later help from SILC – to the present.
 Landcare projects start in Bangladesh and Pakistan.
 Rob Youl commences working with Prof Seigel.
 NZLT partnership workshop, Hamilton NZ – Matt Reddy, Rob Youl.
-Adelaide conference.
+Attended Adelaide conference.
 SILC oversees launch of Lanka Landcare and Bangladeshi Landcare

 2012 Rob Youl attends RSA LandCare conference at Maheking and links with various groups, in particular networks in Western Cape province.
 ALI salinity tour of Victoria for Thai departmental staff.
 Sydney conference –SILC fosters 13 delegates